 Learn about some of Tapatio Cliffs' cherished history - the inspiration behind its architectural design, interesting facts and stories that have etched the Pointe name into the local community, making it one of Phoenix's most recognized resorts.
-Contact the Concierge or Front Desk for details on viewing the Experience Room or to book a small group meeting.
+Contact the Concierge or Front Desk for details on viewing the Experience Room or to book it for a small group meeting.

 In the late 1970s Gosnell Development purchased the Old Stone Quarry’s reclaimed land to develop what is now the Pointe Hilton Tapatio Cliffs Resort.
 Gosnell drew inspiration from the first Pointe property he built near Squaw Peak and embarked on a new, ambitious project.

 In 1982 The Pointe at Tapatio Cliffs opened its doors to accommodate a wealth of travelers, dignitaries and celebrities.
 According to the press, it was “the place to be, and be seen”.

 The Pointe Resorts were the first all-suite destination resorts, and the first Phoenix resorts to stay open year-round.